-Anomaly correlations indicate whether the forecast (or persistence) is varying from climatology in the same direction as the observations.
-For example, if the forecast is for warmer-than-normal temperatures and the verification confirms that warmer-than-normal temperatures were observed, then there is a positive correlation between the forecast and the weather.
+Anomaly correlations indicate whether the forecast anomaly (F-C) or whether persistence anomaly (A-C) is correlated with the verifying anomaly (V-C).
+For example, if the forecast is for warmer-than-climatological-normal temperatures and the verification confirms that warmer-than-normal temperatures were observed, then there is a positive correlation between the forecast and the weather.
 At other grid points where the forecast is poor, there might be a negative correlation.
 When averaged over all grid points, one hopes that there are more positive than negative correlations, giving a net positive correlation.

-By dividing the correlations by the standard deviations of forecast and verification anomalies, the result is normalized into an anomaly correlation coefficient.
+By dividing the average correlations by the standard deviations of forecast and verification anomalies, the result is normalized into an anomaly correlation coefficient.
 This coefficient varies between 1 for a perfect forecast, to 0 for an awful forecast.
-(Actually, for a really awful forecast the correlation can reach a minimum of -1, which indicates that the forecast is opposite to the weather.
-Namely, the model forecasts warmer-than-average weather when colder weather actually occurs, and vice-versa.)
+(For a very bad forecast the correlation can reach a minimum of -1, which indicates that the forecast is opposite to the weather.
+Namely, the model forecasts warmer-than-average weather when colder-than-average actually occurs, and vice-versa.)